unitaryfund/mitiq/docs/source/guide/guide-overview.rst

 Quantum computers are noisy, and executed quantum programs have errors.
 Mitiq is an open-source Python library for mitigating errors when executing quantum programs.
-To see the error mitigation techniques implemented in Mitiq, see the :ref:`Getting Started <guide-getting-started>` guide.
+For an introduction to the error mitigation techniques implemented in Mitiq, see the :ref:`Getting Started <guide-getting-started>` guide.

 Developed by `Unitary Fund <https://unitary.fund/>`_, Mitiq is a framework agnostic